Occupational Safety and Health

 ---|---|---|

-Zero injuries with loss of workdays Zero injuries without loss of workdays (including contractors) | Nippon Shokubai Injuries with loss of workdays: 5 Injuries without loss of workdays: 4 Contractors Injuries with loss of workdays: 2 Injuries without loss of workdays: 5 | Zero injuries with loss of workdays Zero injuries without loss of workdays (including contractors) |
+Zero injuries with lost workdays Zero injuries without lost workdays (including contractors) | Nippon Shokubai Injuries with lost workdays: 0 Injuries without lost workdays: 3 Contractors Injuries with lost workdays: 2 Injuries without lost workdays: 4 | Serious injuries*1: 0 Injuries with lost workdays: 0 Total occupational injury frequency rate*2 ≤ 1.5 (including contractors) |

 In the past several years, occupational injuries at the Company have often involved younger employees.
 Similarly, our affiliates report many injuries among relatively inexperienced workers.
 We intend to enhance safety training to improve risk awareness among younger and less-experienced employees.